Indoor rainy days activities for preschoolers

 Gross Motor Activities for Preschoolers on Rainy Days

-Simple indoor exercises like jumping, balancing, or climbing soft structures and help strengthen arms, legs and core, It over all improves coordination and build confidence in preschoolers.
+Simple indoor exercises like jumping, balancing, or climbing help strengthen arms, legs and core, It over all improves coordination and build confidence in preschoolers.

 These activities make indoor play fun, engaging and educational, While keeping children active and developing essential movement skills even on rainy days.